 Lettuce Salad (Maroulosalata)

-This is a simple salad usually made from fresh lettuce, fennel, and dill as these are abundant in springtime in Greece.
-In this case, I am using a variety of mixed salad greens and leaving out the fennel.
+This is a simple Greek salad usually made from fresh lettuce, fennel, and dill, as these are abundant in springtime in Greece.
+Spring holidays around the world often focus of greens as a symbol of new life after cold winters.
+In this Greek inspired dish, I am using a variety of mixed salad greens and leaving out the fennel.
 I also added additional dill and some Greek oregano in its place.

 - 6-8 ounces mixed salad greens

 - 5-6 green onion tops, chopped (you can grow these yourself and just keep cutting the tops as needed )